Sign Up for Updates

 CrossFit.
 It seems like everyone is talking about the latest strength fitness craze.
 But if CrossFit is a trend that feels like it’s passing you by, let me give you the low-down.

-Crossfit is an intense exercise program featuring dynamic exercises like plyometric jumps, Olympic lifts and running.
-Crossfit trainers and enthusiasts tend to use non-traditional weightlifting equipment such as kettle bells, sandbags, suspension systems or water-filled implements.
-The program is structured in such a way that participants are challenged to do a certain number of repetitions in a workout in a specific time frame; and more advanced CrossFit participants will actually compete against each other to see how fast they can complete their daily workout.
+CrossFit is an intense exercise program featuring dynamic exercises like plyometric jumps, Olympic lifts and running.
+Trainers and enthusiasts tend to use non-traditional weightlifting equipment such as kettle bells, sandbags, suspension systems or water-filled implements.
+The program is structured in such a way that participants are challenged to do a certain number of repetitions in a workout in a specific time frame.
+And more advanced participants will actually compete against each other to see how fast they can complete their daily workout.
 The truth is that CrossFit should be about using perfect form while performing each exercise in the circuit.
-This is because, if you do not perform an exercise correctly in a competition, it won’t count as a rep.
+This is because if you do not perform an exercise correctly in a competition, it won’t count as a rep.

 I avoided the topic of CrossFit for a while because it’s a style of fitness with an aura of controversy.
-As with any trend, there was a groundswell a few years ago and, with so many CrossFit focused gyms popping up in a short time, there was perhaps too much focus on money and not enough of technique and safety.
+As with any trend, there was a groundswell a few years ago.
+And with so many CrossFit focused gyms popping up in a short time, there was perhaps too much focus on money and not enough on technique and safety.
 Several videos have been posted online showing people with terrible form lifting too much weight, and it totally put me off giving CrossFit a try.
-I decided to try CrossFit so I could honestly assess if it was something I would recommend to others.
+I decided to try it so I could honestly assess if it was something I would recommend to others.

-If you love to compete against the clock and feel that you need a challenging workout to keep you motivated then CrossFit might be the perfect option to keep you active.
-Take a class or try a one-on-one session and let me know about your experience in the comments below.
+If you love to compete against the clock and feel that you need a challenging workout to keep you motivated, then CrossFit might be the perfect option to keep you active.
+Take a class or try a one-on-one session.